Want to own an investment property?

 - You may likely need a loan to purchase the property.
 This can be a timely process.

-- There are costs involved in purchasing property e.g. lawyers
+- There are additional costs involved in purchasing property e.g. lawyers and stamp duty

 - As a landlord, you will need to manage the tenants of investment property.
 This includes finding them, doing background checks and ensuring they pay their rent on time.